 A home theater room full of loudspeakers will likely cause vibrations throughout the home.
 And depending on where the room is located; the vibrations could travel to multiple stories of the home.

 Windows are not great sound insulators.
 They tend to leak a lot of sounds and could possibly be heard at a neighbors house if the room is poorly insulated enough.
 Avoid windows as best as possible.

 As mentioned earlier, 90-degree corners cause sound waves to bounce all over the place.
 You can add acoustic foam bass traps (on Amazon) to different corners of the room to help dampen and reduce the bouncing of sound waves within the home theater room.
 A room isolated from the rest of the house will require less sound dampening material.
 A home theater room close to bedrooms may require much more sound dampening material.

 After reading this article, you may be thinking that maybe your house doesn't have an ideal room for a home theater.
 I urge you to stop thinking that way right now.
 You can implement a home theater room into your house even with the most non-ideal circumstances, I simply wanted to provide you with some of the issues you may encounter.

 It's good to know these things ahead of time before it is too late!
 Now if your home truly doesn't have a room capable of housing a home theater, then consider using your living room!
 Check out my article on using a projector in a living room.
-You will run into some sound issues with a living room home theater, but they will be minimal as the sound has more area to escape.
+You will run into some sound issues with a living room home theater (more in that in our comprehensive tutorial), but they will be minimal as the sound has more area to escape.
 I hope you found this article useful!